- Blue waters and idyllic towns make an island-hopping honeymoon in Greece one of the country’s most sought-after activities.

-Here we will show you how to hop around the Greek islands during your Greece honeymoon cleverly and practically.
+Here our luxury travel planners will show you how to hop around the Greek islands during your Greece honeymoon cleverly and practically.
 Beautiful beaches with crystal-clear waters and smooth sandy shores, picturesque streets, and a world of history and culture you won’t be able to get enough of are waiting for you to discover them.

-When should I begin my island-hopping adventure in Greece?
+When should I begin my island-hopping honeymoon in Greece?

 Since you plan to visit the Greek islands, winter is out of the question.
 Unfortunately, the Greek islands tend to become deserted during the winter months despite their stunning beauty.
-Not to mention, the weather gets freezing and windy.
+Not to mention, the weather in Greece on the islands gets freezing and windy.
+If you want to visit Greece for a honeymoon in the winter, opt for the beautiful mainland or the picturesque Greek ski resorts instead.

-However, embarking on an island-hopping honeymoon in Greece in the middle of summer may be somewhat of a problem.
+However, embarking on an island-hopping honeymoon in Greece in the middle of summer may be somewhat of a problem, especially if you are on a Greece babymoon.
 It could be problematic, especially if you’re not too keen on visiting places flooded by tourist crowds.
 From the middle of June until the middle of August, you should expect large, excited groups everywhere you go, from the beach to the taverns and everything in between.
 That is unless you plan on heading to the less-known Greek islands.

 The best time to visit Greece on a honeymoon is late spring, early summer, or early autumn.
 Namely, from the beginning of May until the middle of June and the beginning of September until the middle of October.
 During that time, you will get to enjoy the glorious Greek summer weather.
 What’s more, you won’t have to worry about getting in the middle of a wind whirl of over-enthused tourists.